LouisKlimek/Scrap-Gold-Prices/README.md

 If you decide that you want to help out, here is a little List of things that need to be done.

-1. Add Support of other Currency
+1. Add support for other currencies
-2. Add Support of other Unit Measurements (eg. ounce, Kilogramm)
+2. Add support for other units (e.g. ounce, kilogram)